-Monitoring to ensure the effectiveness of internal control in terms of financial reporting is conducted by the Board, the Audit Committee, the President, Group Management, the Internal Control staff function and by the Group's companies and business areas.
+Monitoring to ensure the effectiveness of internal control in terms of financial reporting is conducted by the Board, the Audit Committee, the President, Group Management, the Internal Control staff function, the Treasury staff function and by the Group's companies and business areas.
 Monitoring includes the follow-up of monthly financial reports in relation to budget and targets, as well as quarterly reports with results from self-assessments in the Group's companies and business areas, and results from internal audits.
+Monitoring also includes following up observations reported by the company's auditor.
 The Internal Control staff function works in accordance with an annual plan that is approved by the Audit Committee.
 The plan is based on the risk analysis and encompasses prioritized companies, business areas and processes, as well as work programs and budgets.

-Activities in 2009
+Activities in 2010

-Under the supervision of the Internal Control staff function, 25 internal audits in eight countries were performed during the year.
-The audits were conducted either by an internal team comprising the Internal Control staff function in cooperation with other staff functions with specialist competence in such areas as purchasing, cash-flow management and finance or, in relation to IT security audits, by a team comprising the head of Group IT in cooperation with external consultants.
+The Internal Control Group staff functions conducted 30 (25) internal audits in 16 (eight) countries.
+The greatest geographic focus was on Brazil, China and India.
+The majority of the audits were conducted by an internal team comprising the Internal Control staff function in cooperation with other staff functions with specialist competence in such areas as purchasing, cashflow management and finance, and with external consultants.
+Internal audits of IT security are carried out by the head of Group IT together with external consultants.